Canadian Ethical Shopping Guide: Swimwear

 Looking for fabulous, ethical, and sustainable swimsuits?
 Look no further — here is The Eco Hub's Canadian Ethical Shopping Guide: Swimwear.

 We know that textiles recycling rates are very low in Canada and we know that bathing suits are not biodegradable and are made using mostly synthetic fabrics (nylon, polyester, spandex).
 Because you can't donate old bathing suits, they end up in the garbage, and the microplastics they give off end up polluting our waterways, both when we wash them and dispose of them.

 Let's dive in a little deeper, shall we?
 Synthetic fabrics like those used for most synthetics come directly from the fossil fuel industry, meaning they are petroleum-based textiles.

 Plastic is a major issue and according to Ocean Clean Wash, "Every time we wash our synthetic clothes, 9,000,000 plastic microfibers are released per laundry.
 An average household generates about 20kg of dust a year, of which 6kg consists of microplastics."

 That's a TON of plastic!
 The good news is, that there are sustainable swimsuit companies using recycled plastic to make their eco-friendly suits and there are lots to choose from.

 Most conventional swimsuits found at big box stores like Walmart and Joe Fresh are made with cheap materials that fall apart so quickly (hello fast fashion!) and are made in factories that have poor working environments.
-I'll talk more about how swimsuits are made and what to look out for later in this post.

 Ethical And Sustainable Swimsuit Brands To 💚